ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 - [Github repo: ellerenad/RoboArmController][roboarmcontroller_repo]
 - [Demo of the project][roboarmcontroller_demo]

-## Afterword
+## Afterword: how this project started

 Some time ago, after having done the MOOC ["Machine Learning for Musicians and Artists"][kadenze_moc] at kadenze, I was eager to apply my knowledge, so I started to look for a project to get the hands dirty with.
 It was not an easy task, as a parent I don't have a lot of time for a side project, maybe just a couple of hours per week.

 I was looking for the following characteristics for a project:
-- Make me feel passionate about it
+- Make me feel passionate about it.
-- Be an end to end Machine Learning system
+- Be an end to end Machine Learning system.
 - Let me experiment with different technologies in a ludic way.

 Learning goals:
-- A Machine Learning Framework: Tensorflow, deeplearning4j
+- A Machine Learning Framework: Tensorflow, deeplearning4j.
-- Apache Kafka
+- Apache Kafka.
-- Gazebo
+- Gazebo.

 The idea came connecting the dots of previous stuff I had done and seen:
-- A simulated robotic arm I made for my masters' thesis
+- A simulated robotic arm I made for my masters' thesis.
 - The [Leap Motion][leap_motion] controller, that I got to know at the above-mentioned MOC from Kadenze.

 I have not yet integrated Apache Kafka, let's see what the future says :)